BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

 ## Cloudwatch Metrics

+- Metric Filters can look for specific metrics in logs
 - called "Datapoints" in AWS and are emitted over time
   - All have timestamps and a value (the metric itself)
 - Provides metrics and operational data for every service in AWS